wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-use-hive-curl.md

 <properties
-   pageTitle="Use Hadoop Hive with Curl in HDInsight | Windows Azure" description="Learn how to remotely submit Pig jobs to HDInsight using Curl." services="hdinsight" documentationCenter=""
+   pageTitle="Use Hadoop Hive with Curl in HDInsight | Azure" description="Learn how to remotely submit Pig jobs to HDInsight using Curl." services="hdinsight" documentationCenter=""